 INDUSTRIAL TECHNOLOGY & TRANSPORTATION Introduction to the fundamentals of blueprint reading emphasizing industrial drawings commonly used in manufacturing.
-Focuses on line and symbol conventions used in industrial blueprints and visualization of solid objects from orthographic and isometric projections.
-Students will be given experiential exercises in interpreting technical drawings.
-Overview of the various sources of information found within technical drawings will also be given.
-Develop skills in print reading, learn basic ASME standard sketching techniques, lettering, dimensioning, and makeup of a print as a form of communication.
-Read and interpret drawings as well as sketch them.
-Practice interpreting mechanical, construction, and basic blueprints.
-Prerequisite: None.
+Review symbol conventions and visualization of solid objects from orthographic and isometric projections, the interpretation of technical drawings, and the skills required in print reading applying basic ASME standard techniques, as a form of communication.
+Students read, interpret and sketch drawings.